-# 3 Connect Your Resume’s Dots
+# 3 Connect Your Résumé’s Dots

-# 4 Act Like You’ve Got The Job
+# 4 Act Like You’ve Got the Job

-#5 Add Some Personality Into It
+#5 Inject Some Personality

 Even if you follow all the points above, a cover letter could still make you sound like a robot.
-Remember that recruiters and HR people are humans too!
+Remember that recruiters and HR professionals are humans too!
 They enjoy a story as much as the next person.